CollinChris/Plant-Co.-Portfolio-Project/README.md

 - Step 7 : Published to Power BI Service(though in this case since I have not paid for the subscription, the dashboard can't be shared, the Power BI file is included in this Github for access instead).

-# Insights
+# Insights & Possible Follow-Up Actions

 A single page report was created on Power BI Desktop & it was then published to Power BI Service.

-Following inferences can be drawn from the dashboard;

 ### [1] Total Number of Customers = 129880